 Development features depend on programming language and special tools for developers.
 Currently, the most popular languages for building smart contracts are

-Except for programming language, you should pay attention to the development community, documentation base, and technical support.
+You should pay attention to the development community, documentation base, and technical support except for programming language.
 The more developed the ecosystem is, the easier and faster it will be to complete the task.

 Now let’s review the most trending platforms for developing smart contracts and see what may serve you the best way.